alankent/OrdinaryCartoonMaker/README.md

 With a character selected in the scene hierarchy or by selecting the animation track for the character, enter the values you wish to add to (e.g., body clips for the Body, Upper Body, Head, Face, Left Hand, Right Hand, or a generic script.

 You can also enter dialog, which controls the face to do an approximate lip-sync.
-A track is added to display the captions bubbles.
+A track is added to display the captions text at the bottom of the screen.
+(I used to use speech bubbles like a cartoon, but using captions does not require special positioning of bubbles, plus it opens up the option to add an audio track with the dialog later.)

 You can also record a animation clip via the VMC protocol (I use the VSeeFace app to generate VMC data via a webcam and UltraLeap camera).
 You click the